How to use this document

 Not-good answer.
 “We’ve been with this MSP for years; the rates have stayed the same.”

 Next action.
 Have an independent party benchmark the current fee structure against Australian SME MSP market pricing.
-The market has moved; the contract has usually not.
+Rates in the broader market change over time; a contract left unreviewed remains on its original terms.

 Domain III — Roadmap and governance